 Essentially, investment banks provide advice and funding to corporate and other clients, and engage in trading activities for their clients and sometimes their own behalf.

 Investment banks were historically distinguished from retail banks, that is, banks which take deposits from consumers and provide them with services such as loans, mortgages and credit cards.
-However, many financial services institutions today, such as Citi, Barclays and UBS, operate in both markets and are known as "universal" banks.
+However, nowadays many major financial services institutions – the likes of Citi, Barclays and UBS to name but a few – operate in both markets and are known as "universal" banks.

 As well as the large universal banks, other types of institution found within the sector include elite pure investment banks, "boutique" advisory-only investment banks, and banks which focus on mid-market deals or on particular geographies.